 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This assay is highly sensitive and specific for inherited activated protein C (APC) resistance, most commonly due to the factor V Leiden mutation, but will not detect patients with acquired APC resistance.
 Persons with acquired APC resistance are at similar risk for venous thromboembolism.

 Preanalytical conditions of the patient and the blood specimen are extremely important for reliable performance and interpretation of testing for APC-resistance.
 Plasmas demonstrating prolongation of clotting times (prothrombin time, activated partial thromboplastin time) for reasons other than anticoagulant effects (eg, lupus-like anticoagulants or specific coagulation factor inhibitors) generally cannot be reliably tested for the presence or absence of APC resistance.
 Proper preparation of the blood (plasma) specimen is extremely important to help insure accuracy of results and interpretation.

 Although the APC-resistance assay can be performed in the absence of other coagulation tests and clinical information, it is most reliably performed as part of a consultative coagulation test panel with interpretive reporting (including appropriate testing of the same specimen to evaluate for the presence or absence of coagulation abnormalities or conditions that may affect interpretation of the APC-resistance assay).
-This test is in a panel, THRMP / Thrombophilia Profile for Mayo Clinic patients.
+This test is included among a panel of tests designated THRMP / Thrombophilia Profile.

 > or =2.3

 Pediatric reference range has neither been established nor is available in scientific literature.
-The adult reference range likely would be applicable to children >6 months.
+The adult reference range likely would be applicable to children older than 6 months.